tanasecosminromeo/pdf-to-html-1/README.md

 # PDF to HTML PHP Class (only for Linux)

-A small wrapper for Linux, which allows you to convert pdf files to html.
+PDF to HTML converter with PHP using tools, like poppler-utils.
+Currently only supported poppler-utils.

-## Important Notes
+# Important

-The package is still in development.
-Currently has the following restrictions:
-- only for Linux;
-- `pdftohtml` executing with next params: `-s -i -noframes`
+PdfToHtml from package poppler-utils always executing with next flags:
-- output HTML file creating in `/<system_temp_dir>/pdf-to-html/`.
-Example: `/tmp/pdf-to-html/5e82b7db72e674.60365088.html`
+* `-s` # single file
+* `-i` # without images
+* `-noframes` # without iframe

 ## Installation